 For Education.
 Social Media for Teachers - National Association for Music Education (NAfME) 10 Music Tech Ideas for the Middle School.
 Question: What type of music technology activities can I do with my middle school students?

 This question has been popping up a bit lately on Facebook and in my emails.
 Here are a few engaging, fun and creative music tech projects that are perfect for middle school students in years 5-9.
 1. Funny Voices Students record themselves telling a story (part of a fairytale or Dr Seuss story works well) in software such as GarageBand, Mixcraft, Soundation or Audacity and then edit their recorded narration to create “funny voices” appropriate to the story.
 2. Students can work in groups to plan a short story – 3 sentences will do – and work out how they can tell the story with sound effects only.
-3. Students write a 4-measure rap about themselves, based on a provided structure and then record a rhythmic backing to go with the rap.
-4. 5.
-Find a short video (one minute or less is ideal) and ask students to synchronise sound to visuals.
-6. 7.
+3.

 Getting Loopy.
 Lesson Overview Loops are a handy way of describing actions that repeat a certain numbers of times.

 In this lesson, students will practice converting sets of actions into a single loop.
+Lesson Objectives.
 Bringing recorder instruction to life with technology.
 How I use technology to impact recorder class This article has been written by a guest author.

 If you’re an educator or music industry professional who is interested in contributing an article to the Midnight Music blog, you can apply here.
 The author of today’s article is Joshua Manfroni – a general music teacher at Chestnut Mountain Creative School of Inquiry in Flowery Branch, GA.
 Joshua teaches all of the 750 K-5 students at his school.
 In this article, Joshua shares the positive effect that the Joytunes online recorder program has had with his grade 4 and 5 music classes. – Katie Wardrobe.
 18 Ways To Use A Single iPad in the Music Classroom.
 18 Ways To Use A Single iPad In The Music Classroom Even if you have only one iPad (your own!)